 How do quadriceps tendon ruptures happen?
 I go in depth on the common types of accidents that cause this terrible injury and also explain how I persunally injured and endured two accounts of quad tendon tears.

 Your life and daily routine(s) will drastically change after your injury and surgery.
 Many life adjustments will have to take place such as maneuvering around, getting out of bed, driving and more.

 Surgery and Recovery Process

 What to expect when going in for surgery.
 I talk about the femoral nerve block and what to expect the days after surgery as well as what to expect in terms of your recovery timeline.

 What is the rehabilitation protocol after surgery?
-I discuss on picking the right physical therapist and how long you really need to do therapy on your quadriceps injury.
+I discuss on picking the right physical therapist and how long you really need to do therapy on your quadriceps tendon injury.

 Physical Therapy, Strength and Conditioning

 What to expect when starting physical therapy and how long your therapy protocol should last.
-I discuss how and when you should know to start rehabbing your injury on your own behalf as well as what are the best forms of rehab exercises.
+I discuss how and when you should start rehabbing your injury on your own behalf as well as what are the best forms of rehab exercises.

 Steven Gartner, author of Ruptured Quadder is his first published written work.
 Having ruptured his quadriceps tendon on two occasions, Steven felt compelled to document his injury recovery and write about his experiences.
 He wanted to have a resource available for others who are dealing with this injury.